nholden/sandbox/README.md

 # Sandbox

-I'm using this repo to play around with GitHub webhooks.
+I'm using this repo to poke at GitHub webhooks.